Where to Buy

 GBM Assessment (Score: 8.5/10)

 Madame Bovary is a foundational work of literary realism, a novel that set new standards for precision, objectivity, and psychological depth in fiction.
-Gustave Flaubert's obsessive pursuit of "le mot juste" — the exact right word — produced prose of extraordinary refinement, while his unflinching portrayal of Emma Bovary's romantic delusions and provincial suffocation scandalized contemporary readers to such a degree that the novel was prosecuted for obscenity.
+Gustave Flaubert's obsessive pursuit of "le mot juste" — the exact right word — produced prose of singular refinement, while his unsentimental portrayal of Emma Bovary's romantic delusions and provincial suffocation scandalized contemporary readers to such a degree that the novel was prosecuted for obscenity.

 France, 1857